MATHEMATICS UNDERGRADUATE PROGRAM

 of mathematics and the construction and utilization of mathematical

 Major, Computational Mathematicial Sciences Track.

 Part mathematics, part computer science, this hybrid major is

 successful in preparing students to compete in dynamic areas where

-such as software development and engineering.
+such as software engineering, high preformance computing and numerical computation.
 [Academic

 Major, Concentration in Statistics.